brotkrueml/schema/Documentation/Migration/Index.rst

 - :php:`Brotkrueml\Schema\Manager\SchemaManager->setMainEntityOfWebPage()`
 - :php:`Brotkrueml\Schema\Provider\TypesProvider`

-For the migration of the :php:`SchemaManager->setMainEntityOfWebPage()` method call a `Rector`_ exists.
-For the other two follow the instructions on the :ref:`deprecations <api-deprecations>` chapter.
+For the migration follow the instructions on the :ref:`deprecations <api-deprecations>` chapter.